 Frequently Asked Questions

-Are UTV side mirrors with lights street legal?
+Are UTV side mirrors with lights legal on public roads?

-How do I install UTV side mirrors with lights?
+How do I install a UTV side mirror with lights?

-What is the difference between flat and convex mirrors?
+What is the difference between convex and flat mirrors?

 Our Verdict